 "Goldar takes Mikko to his base, located deep in the heart of the active volcano Mt.
 Olympian.
 There Mikko meets Goldar’s wife Silvar (Mol), and Mathusam, the elderly, white-haired scientist.
 Goldar and Silvar are taken with Mikko and ask Mathusam to create a son for them in Mikko’s image.
 He grants their wish, creating “Gam”, a boy robot who can change to a rocket just like his parents.
 Mathusam also gives Mikko a supersonic whistle to call for help whenever he is in danger.
 One blast will summon Gam, two blasts will call Silvar and three blasts will bring Goldar the Space Avenger into action!
 As a show of force, Rodak sends his mechanical creature Molesaurus (Moguness) to Earth.
 Mikko returns to his parents’ home and learns his father Tom Mura has been assigned to cover the story.
 Tom boards a train, but suddenly the creature Molesaurus attacks from underground!
 The survivors of the trainwreck seek shelter.
 Mikko and his mother learn about the accident and wonder if Tom is still alive."

-On this day in 1997, The Outer Limits aired "Feasibility Study."
-This served as the seventeenth episode of the program's third season, and here's the plot summary from IMDB.com:
+On this day in 1997 (in the U.S.), The Outer Limits aired "Feasibility Study."
+Officially, this served as the seventeenth episode of the program's third season, and here's the plot summary from IMDB.com:

 "Joshua Haywood is a single parent who has his hands full with his daughter Sarah who wants to elope with her motorcycle driving boyfriend.
 They wake up one morning to find that there is no electricity, water or telephone service.
 When Joshua tries to leave their suburban neighborhood, he finds their way is blocked by an electrical field of some kind.
 Sarah has plans to run off but she meets an alien creature who is dying and she too is infected.
 Joshua eventually learns the truth: their entire neighborhood has been carried off to a distant planet to see if humans would be suitable as slave labor.
 For Joshua, there is only one course of action available to the survivors."